jvpoulos/diabetes_pred/README.md

 - `train_tune.py`
 	- Hyperparameter optimization for transfomer models using Ray Tune.

+- `hp_sweep.py`
+	- Perform hyperparameter tuning for the temporal analyses by loading the dataset, creating the model, and training it.

 - `train.py`
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
 Optional pretraining with CutMix and Mixup.